AaronMelotti/AaronMelotti/README.md

 - Splunk & Wazuh SIEM:
-Used Splunk to collect and analyze security logs from systems and network devices, and Configured Wazuh to monitor endpoints for security events and suspicious activity.
+Used Splunk to collect and analyze security logs from systems and network devices, and configured Wazuh to monitor endpoints for security events and suspicious activity.
 - [Another skill, e.g., Cloud data warehousing with Google BigQuery.]

 ##  Technical Skillset